jewelsofthought/neshama/site/posts/tol/communities.md

 References:

 1. Synearth.net.
-2. Buckminster Fuller, “Operating Manual for Spaceship Earth”
+2. Buckminster Fuller, "Operating Manual for Spaceship Earth"
-3. Charles Eisenstein, “Sacred Economics”
+3. Charles Eisenstein, "Sacred Economics"
-4. Jessica Lipnack and Jeffrey Stamps, “The Networking Book”.
+4. Jessica Lipnack and Jeffrey Stamps, "The Networking Book".

-[^1]: “G!d grant me the serenity to accept the things I cannot change, and the courage to change those that I can, and the wisdom to discern the difference.”
-[^2]: Similarly, the scientific method believes that if we could just measure it accurately, we would be able to tell what it is.
-[^3]: And to do so, just because we can, or because it will gain us more power, would be very foolish.
-[^4]: As if we can choose the way to “create” our own style, just like going to the hairdresser for a new style.
-But that is only a cultural fashion, it is not about “who” you are.
+[^4]: As if we can choose the way to "create" our own style, just like going to the hairdresser for a new style.
+But that is only a cultural fashion, it is not about "who" you are.
 [^5]: In the physical, emotional and the mental.
-“Love the Lord with your heart and your soul”.
-That is why “the study of Torah equals them all”.
+"Love the Lord with your heart and your soul".
+That is why "the study of Torah equals them all".
-[^6]: Actually, for [Mekubalim](mekubalim.html), [the template](tol-template.html) we aspire to is one which includes other aspects of human existence.
-Within this mapping, we identify 4 levels, PEMS, as well as the 3 pillars of existence: Force, Form and Balance.
-[^7]: What is “inside” this template, the one we refer to as ‘I’, is somehow connected to this outer template in some very mysterious way.
 [^8]: Just as the flame led the people through the wilderness by night, and a cloud by day, to Sinai,
-[^9]: An estimate in the 1980's set the number at around 160 million souls.